jhawkey/IS_mapper/README.md

 For support, add an issue to GitHubs issue tracker, or you can email the author at hawkey dot jane at gmail dot com.

+The paper can be found as a pre-print on Biorxiv here: http://biorxiv.org/content/early/2015/03/10/016345

 ## Dependencies
 * Python v2.7.5
 * BioPython v1.63 - http://biopython.org/wiki/Main_Page